PA Supreme Court ruling clarifies consideration in non competes

 The Court next turned to the language of the UWOA in order to determine whether an exception to the general rule applied to the issue presented.
 It noted that the Act states that an agreement “shall not be invalid or unenforceable for lack of consideration, if the writing also contains an additional express statement…that the signer intends to be legally bound.”
 Thus, based on the plain language of the UWOA, the agreement between Socko and Mid-Atlantic would appear to be enforceable.

 However, the Court was, as it always is when interpreting a statute, required to determine whether such an interpretation of the Act would lead to an absurd or unreasonable result.
-The Court once more noted the Commonwealth’s long and consistent history of disfavoring restricted covenants and its requirement that new and valuable consideration for any such covenant entered into after an employee begins his employment to be enforced.
+The Court once more noted the Commonwealth’s long and consistent history of disfavoring restrictive covenants and its requirement that new and valuable consideration for any such covenant entered into after an employee begins his employment to be enforced.
 With this in mind, the Court held that interpreting the UWOA in the manner articulated by Mid-Atlantic would, in fact, lead to an unreasonable result.
 Therefore the Court affirmed the decision of the Superior Court, finding the agreement to be unenforceable.

 What This Means for You